st-tech/gatling-operator/README.md

 # Gatling Operator

-[Gatling](https://gatling.io/) is an opensource load testing tool that allows to analyze and measure the performance of a variety of services.
+[Gatling](https://gatling.io/) is an open source load testing tool that allows to analyze and measure the performance of a variety of services.
 Gatling Operator is a Kubernetes Operator for running automated distributed load testing with Gatling.

 The Gatling Operator is currently in **closed alpha**
 ## How Gatling Operator works